JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/EXPOSURE.md

 The ghost suddenly interrupts, with their hand on their chest, gripping tightly on their suit. **"I've seen other ghosts.
 An Ox's mask, a Fox's mask, oddest of all, a broken mask of a Deer.
 If you've seen them too, it must be a sign.
 It must mean something."**  \
 Nodding slowly, the girl's confidence seems to stagger as her eyes now face the floor, eyeing the ghost's shoes, but not in detail.
 Speaking softly, she gradually looks back up to face the ghost's mask. *"I've been meaning to ask, but if I may, what is your name?"*  \
 A shiver runs through the ghost's phantom body, as flashbacks suddenly race through their mind.
 A vision of the train, a vision of family, all sorts of familiar faces, familiar places, seemingly so far away, as words and names refuse to formulate and connect.
 Raising their hand to their face, they once more struggle to collect words, before finally looking back into the girls eyes, responding confidently and clearly.  \
-**"I am the Ghost of Luna.
+**"I am Luna.
 For now, that is all that matters."**

 ### What's next?
-For **EXPOSURE // LUNA**, the main approach is following the Ghost of Luna through their story and describe their experience as a ghost, starting from the very moment of the rail incident in Zhuehai, all the way towards the complete connection of temples spread throughout the planet, maybe even hinting at temples located back at Earth?
+For **EXPOSURE // LUNA**, the main approach is following Luna through their story and describe their experience as a ghost, starting from the very moment of the rail incident in Zhuehai, all the way towards the complete connection of temples spread throughout the planet, maybe even hinting at temples located back at Earth?

 ## // SNOW